How to increase your hourly rate

 3. Do not make excuses

 You have carefully considered your rate increase.
 You do not owe your customers an apology.
 Send your message about the rate increase as firmly as possible.
-Uncertainty gives them the impression that there is room for negotiation.
+Do not leave any room for negotiation.

 4. Give regular customers an advantage

-Thank your most loyal customers for their loyalty and reward them.
+Thank and reward your most loyal customers for their loyalty.
 For example, by giving them a one-time discount or including something extra, like maintenance.
 Be creative.
 That way, your price increase may be a positive instead of a negative.

 5. You can implement the increase in steps

-The advantage of a gradual increase is that your customers get used to the new price.
-But if your customers react negatively to price increases it is better to go for one increase.
+The advantage of a gradual increase is that your customers can get used to the new price.
+Are your customers reacting negatively to price increases?
+Then opt for an increase in one go.

 6. Use your hourly rate as a marketing tool